-During the fourth quarter of 2010, the Company obtained a 32.88% equity interest in OBC, the company that will build, own and operate the OBC Pipeline in Colombia.

-OBC is a special purpose vehicle promoted by Ecopetrol, which has a 55.97% interest together with its affiliates, with the participation of other oil producers operating in Colombia, who will control the remaining 11.15% interest.
-OBC will be responsible for the financing, design, construction and eventual operation of the OBC Pipeline, which will run from Araguaney, in the Casanare Department of central Colombia, to the Coveñas Export Terminal in the Carribean.
+In December 2010, the Company acquired a 32.88% equity interest in the OBC Pipeline.
+OBC is a special purpose company promoted by Ecopetrol, which has 55.97% interest in the company and with the participation of other oil producers operating in Colombia who control the remaining 11.15% interest.
+OBC will be responsible for the financing, design, construction and operation of Colombia's newest oil pipeline transportation system, which will run from Araguaney, in the Casanare Department of central Colombia, to the Coveñas Export Terminal in the Caribbean.